overpathz/UtilityTelegramBot/README.md

 ## Description:<br>
 Tele.<br><br>

-[!]
-Not all tests are written because I had no experience before, but the test task made me understand and learn the basics in a few time. <br>

 ## Features
 - ##### Quite good functionality
 - ##### User support system
 - ##### In addition to Telegram API, others are used here

 ## Technologies
 - ##### Java 16